S1mplector/Trax/README.md

 # Trax

-Trax is a minimal macOS menu bar app for daily expense tracking.
+Trax is a minimal macOS menu bar app for daily expense tracking, originally made for my own use.

 ## What It Does